 If you have never seen how sausage is made, as the saying goes, you don’t want to, or you’ll never eat another sausage.
 The truth is we really don’t think about what goes into creating a lot of things, and like industry standards, once they are available, we kind of take them for granted.

-Rob Larson, who serves a dual role as head of the RESO Data Dictionary Workgroup and as Chief Information Officer of the nation’s largest MLS, the California Regional Multiple Listing Service (CRMLS), gets to see up close and personal, all the little challenges that go into creating new standards.
+Rob Larson, the chair of the RESO Data Dictionary Workgroup, gets to see all the little challenges that go into creating new standards up close and personal.

-One of the things his Data Dictionary Workgroup has been wrestling with is providing brokers with Days on Market (DOM) information.
+One of the things the Data Dictionary Workgroup has been wrestling with is providing brokers with Days on Market (DOM) information.

 Brokers requesting a DOM standard may sound like a simple request, but what Rob and the workgroup discovered is that creating a standard DOM isn’t straightforward at all.